 Can Cats Eat Cooked Chicken Bones?
 Cooked Vs. Raw [Explained]

-Can Cats Eat Cooked Chicken Bones?
 The quick answer is no—cats shouldn’t eat bones from fried chicken!
-Cooked chicken bones are very brittle and not at all flexible, so they can break into tiny, sharp pieces that might hurt your cat or cause them to choke.
-These traits show that these bones are unhealthy for them; thus, you should stay away from them.
+Cooked chicken bones are very brittle and not at all flexible, so they can break into tiny, sharp pieces that might hurt your cat or cause them to choke and harm to its digestive system.
+These traits show that these bones are unhealthy for them; thus, your cat should stay away from them.

 Cooked bones are also less likely to break or bend than raw bones.
 This implies that if your cat consumes a significant portion, it can become impaled in its digestive tract.

 If they get stuck in your cat’s mouth, they could be compelled to keep their jaw open, which would be highly unpleasant to them.
 In the worst-case scenario, they might get lodged in your cat’s throat and cause choking, asphyxia, or even death.
-Blockages in the intestines or farther down their digestive system may result in excruciating stomach aches and hinder their regular urination.

 The mouth can readily be cut by sharp particles, which can also easily injure the gums, neck, and spaces between the teeth.
 In the worst-case scenario, the shards might cause injuries to the oesophagus, stomach, or intestines.
 You should get medical assistance since the cuts will pain, bleed, and could be life-threatening.

-3. Possibly Hazardous Ingredients
+4. Possibly Hazardous Ingredients

-In order to enhance the flavour of chicken meals, people usually add herbs and spices.
-However, these spices have the potential to poison your pet.
 As a result, cat-specific food should be your only choice!
 The two spices, garlic and onion, that can result in severe poisoning and, in the worst cases, death, should be avoided by cats.

 You Might Like to Read: Can Cats Eat Chicken Broth?